 I do not believe that humanitarian action could be performed when some of its basics are violated, as the killing of aid workers.
 The humanitarian action in itself should be Neutral on the widest sense of it, however not with the same focus and strategy as in the past, as the guarantee framework based on IHL and “code of honor in war” is not respected.

 The idea of an “assistance organization” that delivers aid without involvement in any aspect of the conflict is not possible under current circumstances that undermine directly any possibility for delivering aid with minimum standards of safety.
-Is it so, that Neutrality as a principle of not involvement on the conflict in itself, should be transformed into a new focus that delivers the same but from an active and empowered position.
+Is it so, that Neutrality as a principle of not involvement on the conflict in itself, should be transformed through a new focus that delivers the same but from an active and empowered position.

 If being involved with civilian’s feelings and needs is associated with “being politicized”, aid organizations should consider the possibility to enter on a new innovative road that implement Neutrality through a strong process of adaptation within a political process.
 Printing humanitarian aid work within a framework of resilience.

 This “political indifference” from aid organizations is translated on a paralysis that leaves more and more people and IHL on an extreme vulnerable situation.

 The world is polarized by an excess of politics, that´s the reason why a 100% Neutral-organization doesn’t exist and if they pretend to perform under a fully implementation of the Neutrality principle it will fail in its mission.
 We need to move beyond conflicts and for achieving results we cannot isolate them from politics.

 Delivering aid cannot be limited to a only one goal of helping the victims, but to keep the focus also on the means and is represented by negotiation and involvement in politics.

 The victims of armed conflicts cannot afford more delays because of a philosophical organizational position that is not getting results.
 In fact is driven humanitarian aid into paralysis.